It might sound like a stupid question, but what is your business being found for?

 In the first paragraph of the content, you would again use those keywords, but be careful not to go overboard.
 Google can spank sites fairly severely for keyword stuffing.
 The best rule of thumb is to ensure that it reads well and isn’t too repetitive.

-In our experience, most law and accounting firms do not ever consider keyword research when marking up any content for their website.
+In our experience, most law and accounting firms do not ever consider keyword research when marking up any content for their law firm website design.
 Hence, the firms that have an online marketing strategy with a focus on content, in particular well-crafted content that derives from good keyword research are dominating the market and from all reports, will do so in the future.